askmike/gekko/docs/Exchanges.md

     this.exchange.checkOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `succes`.
 Succes is a boolean that is reflects whether the order is succesfully canceled.
+Currently only partially filled orders should be treated as not filled.

 ## Trading method's expectations